 The program gets results!
 In 2019, over $50,000 in produce was sold from the food stall, serving 6,695 total residents, with participation from 50 volunteers contributing approximately 1,000 volunteer hours.

-Fresh at the Avenue is open every Saturday from 9:30AM–4:00PM, and every Wednesday from 11AM–4:00PM.
+Fresh at the Avenue is open Thursday–Friday 10:00AM–4:00PM and Saturday 9:00AM–4:00PM.
 You can stop by to find fairly priced, high quality produce such as apples, oranges, bananas, and kale.

 Fresh at the Avenue is also recruiting local microbusinesses, particularly those with products that provide a value add to the community, to sell products at the stall.
-If you or someone you know is interested in collaborating with Fresh at the Avenue to sell your value add products, please contact Sache Jones at 443-675-6893.
+If you or someone you know is interested in collaborating with Fresh at the Avenue to sell your value add products, please contact Reynard Parks at 667-273-0779.